Alvina6/Blood-Donation-Management-System/README.md

 ## 💬 Support

-For questions or support, open an issue or contact [your-github-username](https://github.com/Alvina6).
+For questions or support, please open an issue or contact us at https://github.com/Alvina6.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----

 > _Thank you for contributing to saving lives!_